Registrar (808) 727-3519

 Fees for non-instructional activities may be collected for the purposes provided by law but not in excess of the authorized maximum for each subject as set forth in the Department of Education’s regulations.

-- Class Dues (Mandatory) $10.00 are used to subsidize the cost of class elections, special projects, informal social activities and for other class related activities.
+Class Dues (mandatory if participating in events): $10.00 are used to subsidize the cost of class elections, special projects, informal social activities and for other class related activities.

-- Student Government Dues (Mandatory) $8.00 are used to subsidize the cost of the student agenda, student I.D. cards, elections, state/national dues and representation, social activities, special projects and other student government related activities.
+Student Government Dues (mandatory if participating in events): $8.00 are used to subsidize the cost of the student agenda, student I.D. cards, elections, state/national dues and representation, social activities, special projects and other student government related activities.

 TRANSFER TO ANOTHER SCHOOL